asmaachr/SQL-Project-1/cleaning_data.md

  We will skip name duplication because similarly the product name is not unique to a sku

-### cComparing  the value of the column to products to the similar column in sales_report and sales_sku -->
+### Comparing  the value of the column to products to the similar column in sales_report and sales_sku -->
 a- product sku

 ```